 Improving your organization requires becoming aware of your own way of working at work and away from work.

 Research shows that the consciousness personality factor is positively associated with work performance (Barrick, Mount, and Judge 2001, Judge and Bono 2001, Liao and Chuang 2004) and negatively with procrastination (Van Eerde 2003).

-Even if it is a personality factor, and therefore a rather stable aspect of an individual’s behavior, it is always possible to become more present or conscious at work if you decide to do so and if you go to work. ‘action.
+Even if it is a personality factor, and therefore a rather stable aspect of an individual’s behavior, it is always possible to become more present or conscious at work if you decide to do so and if you are ready to take action.

-Becoming professionally conscious means becoming an attentive observer of how you are doing at work.
+Becoming professionally conscious means becoming an attentive observer of how you act at work.
 This involves taking time to notice:

 - behaviors that allow you to be organized and perform at work